 In 1954, the French Expeditionary Force, before withdrawing from Hanoi, set up mines to break the One Pillar Pagoda.
 After taking over the capital, the Ministry of Culture of the Democratic Republic of Vietnam built a new One Pillar Pagoda right old place.
 One pillar pagoda we see now was built in 1955 with the responsibility of the architect Nguyen Ba Lang.
 The new pagoda was similar to the one before.
 Looking generally, it looks like a lotus.
 The foundation is square, with each side 3m long.
 The foundation was built on a column made from stone, with the height of 4m (not counting submerged part under the water face) and the diameter is 1.2m.
 The upper part of the column is a system of wooden beams to support the above tower.
 The pagoda has tile roofs with four curved their corners.
 On the top of the pagoda has the statue of Two dragons looking at the moon (Vietnamese: Lưỡng long chầu nguyệt).
 The pagoda is placed in the center of a pond surrounded by railing made of bricks.
 In the pagoda garden, especially, there is a blue sacred fig presented by Indian President Rajendra Prasad in 1958.

 One Pillar Pagoda was chosen as one of the symbols of Hanoi Capital.
 In Thu Duc District, Ho Chi Minh City also has a version of One Pillar Pagoda.
-In addition, a version of the One Pillar Pagoda was built in the Moscow Capital.
+In addition, a version of the Pagoda was built in the Moscow Capital.
 A pagoda looks like a lotus.
 That has attracted many tourists’ attention.
 Every year, there are millions of domestic and foreign tourists coming for sightseeing.